elijah-03/ExtensionAnalyzer/README.md

 ## Overview

-An advanced security analysis tool for Chrome browser extensions that combines **rule-based static analysis** with **interpretable machine learning** to detect malicious behavior.
-Unlike traditional approaches that rely solely on heuristic rules (high false positives) or black-box ML models (unexplainable), this tool provides both **accurate threat detection** AND **human-understandable explanations**.
+An advanced security analysis tool for Chrome browser extensions that combines rule-based static analysis with interpretable machine learning to detect malicious behavior.
+Unlike traditional approaches that rely solely on heuristic rules (high false positives) or black-box ML models (unexplainable), this tool provides both accurate threat detection and human-understandable explanations.

 ## Novel Contributions

 ### 1. Hybrid Interpretable ML System
-This project introduces a **novel hybrid interpretable approach** that bridges the gap between accuracy and transparency:
+This project introduces a novel hybrid interpretable approach that bridges the gap between accuracy and transparency:

 - **Dual-Layer Analysis**: Combines rule-based static analysis (for transparency) with ML classification (for accuracy)
 - **SHAP-Based Explainability**: Uses SHAP values to explain predictions, aggregated into semantic risk categories